saiprasad2k6/cs-os-fundamentals/os/notes/01-os-primer.md

 > Preemptive scheduling is used when a process switches from running state to ready state or from the waiting state to ready state.
 The resources (mainly CPU cycles) are allocated to the process for a limited amount of time and then taken away, and the process is again placed back in the ready queue if that process still has CPU burst time remaining.
 That process stays in the ready queue till it gets its next chance to execute.

 ## Processes
+A process is an instance of a program that is running on our system.

-We install a lot of different applications on are system.
-An application is a program that we can run on our system.
-For instance, we can run a web browser, a text editor, etc. Each of these applications is a program.
-However, each of these applications is a different program.
-When we install an application, it is installed as a file on our system.
-When we run the application, the operating system loads the application into memory and runs it.
-When we run an application, the operating system creates a process for the application.
+An application is a program that we can run on our system. e.g. web browser, a text editor, etc.

-A process is an instance of a program.
-A process is a program that is running on our system.
-When we run an application, the operating system creates a process for the application.
-When we run multiple applications, the operating system creates multiple processes for the applications.
-Each process has its own memory space.
-A process can access the memory of other processes.
-However, a process cannot access the memory of another process.

-When the process is created by the operating system it creates a data structure to store the information of that process.
-This is known as Process Control Block (PCB).
-Process Control block (PCB) is a data structure that stores information of a process.
+* Each of these applications is a program.
+* We install a lot of different applications on are system.

+When we install an application,
+  * it is installed as a file on our system.
+  * the operating system loads the application into memory and runs it.

+When we run an application,
+* the operating system creates a process for the application.

+When we run multiple applications,
+* the operating system creates multiple processes for the applications.

+### Process Control Block (PCB)
 ![Process Control Block](https://scaler.com/topics/images/pcb-in-os.webp)
+When the process is created by the operating system it creates a data structure to store the information of that process - called **Process Control Block (PCB)**.

 It's the job of the operating system to assign a CPU to a process as the process doesn't need a CPU all the time.
 Let's take an example of the input/output process, they are only used by the CPU when triggered.